 We thank our reviewers for their valuable comments.
 We would also like to thank Kexin Zhang and Yao Xiao, who helped in data collection and in the early stages of implementation.
-This paper was made possible by NPRP grant 6-1014-2-414 from the Qatar National Research Fund (a member of Qatar Foundation).
+This paper was made possible by NPRP grant 6-1014-2-414 from the Qatar National Research Fund (a member of Qatar Foundation), by National Science Foundation grant CNS-1408790, and by National Natural Science Foundation of China grant 61472209.
 The statements made herein are solely the responsibility of the authors.